MWATelescope/homebrew-tap/README.md

 # homebrew-tap

-A homebrew tap for repos that I use
+A homebrew tap to facilitate macOS development on MWATelescope repositories by bottling dependencies.